sxyazi/yazi/docs/keymap.md

   - `--permanently`: Permanently delete the file.

-- create: Create a file or directory (append `/` at the end of the filename for directory).
+- create: Create a file or directory (ends with `/` for directory).
 - rename: Rename a file or directory.
 - hidden: Set the visibility of hidden files.